1. WHO WE ARE

 5. DISCLOSING AND SHARING DATA

-Occasionally, where we collaborate with other organisations, we may also share information with them (for example, if you register to attend an event being jointly organised by us and another charity).
+Occasionally, where we collaborate with other organizations, we may also share information with them (for example, if you register to attend an event being jointly organized by us and another charity).
 We will only share information when necessary and we’ll make sure to notify you first.

-POF asks its supporters to “opt-in” for most communications, including all our E-marketing communications (the term marketing is broadly defined and, for instance, covers information about conservation, fundraising and other POF news).
+POI asks its supporters to “opt-in” for most communications, including all our E-marketing communications (the term marketing is broadly defined and, for instance, covers information about conservation, fundraising and other POI news).

 You have the choice whether you want to receive these messages and be able to select how you want to receive them (post, phone, email, text).